Johann Hari: Fabrication and misrepresentation

-Misuse of Wikipedia
+Malicious contributions on Wikipedia

 In September 2011, Hari admitted that he had edited articles on Wikipedia about himself and journalists with whom he had had disputes.
-Using a sock puppet account under the name "David Rose", he added false and defamatory claims to articles about journalists including Nick Cohen, Cristina Odone, Francis Wheen, Andrew Roberts, Niall Ferguson and Oliver Kamm, and edited the article about himself "to make him seem one of the essential writers of our times".
+Using a sock puppet account under the name "David r from meth productions", he added false and defamatory claims to articles about journalists including Nick Cohen, Cristina Odone, Francis Wheen, Andrew Roberts, Niall Ferguson and Oliver Kamm, and edited the article about himself "to make him seem one of the essential writers of our times".

-In July 2011, Cohen wrote about the suspicious Wikipedia editing in The Spectator, prompting the New Statesman journalist David Allen Green to publish a blog post collecting evidence.
+In July 2011, Cohen wrote about the suspicious Wikipedia editing in The Spectator, prompting the New Statesman journalist David Allen Green to compile evidence that Hari used the fake identity "David Rose" to pretend to be an editor who was qualified in environmental science.

 This led to an investigation by the Wikipedia community and "David Rose" was blocked from Wikipedia.
 Hari published an apology in The Independent, admitting that he had been "David Rose" and writing: "I edited the entries of people I had clashed with in ways that were juvenile or malicious: I called one of them anti-Semitic and homophobic, and the other a drunk.
 I am mortified to have done this, because it breaches the most basic ethical rule: don't do to others what you don't want them to do to you.
 I apologise to the latter group unreservedly and totally."

-Incest erotica

-The email address used for Hari's "David Rose" Wikipedia account was used to post an incest-themed erotic story entitled "How my little brother learned to be a whore" to the Nifty Erotic Stories Archive.
-Milo Yiannopoulos criticised the story as racist due to "multiple references to stereotypical black behaviours"..

 Use of libel law to suppress criticism

 Hari used threats of suing for libel to prevent critics revealing his misrepresentations.
-His critique of a Nick Cohen article, "What's Left: How Liberals Lost Their Way", was criticised by British bloggers for factual and interpretive errors.
+British bloggers criticised his critique of Nick Cohen's What's Left: How Liberals Lost Their Way for factual and interpretive errors.
 Hari used libel law against a blogger who wrote that "a reputation for making things up should spell career death", leading to the blogger removing the post in question.

-Rehabilitation

-Following Hari's disgrace, his former colleague Suzanne Moore invited him to stay with her family and advised him to give up journalism and take up a profession like teaching, but according to Moore, he was "rescued" by celebrity friends like Elton John and Russell Brand.

-In January 2012, after leaving The Independent, Hari announced that he was writing a book on the war on drugs.

-In January 2015, Hari was the subject of a piece in the Guardian by Decca Aitkenhead which was described in The Quietus as a "shocking soft-soap profile".